Form CRS

 Our firm is registered with the US Securities and Exchange Commission (the “SEC”) as an Investment Adviser.

 You have a choice among different types of financial services professionals to assist you with your financial needs.
-These professionals offer a variety of services.
-It is important for you to understand the differences between the services offered, such as the difference between brokerage and investment advisory services, so that you can make an informed decision.
-This Summary is designed to help you understand the types of financial services our firm can provide you.
+These professionals offer a variety of services and fee arrangements.
+It is important for you to understand the differences between the services and fee arrangements offered, such as the difference between brokerage and investment advisory services, so that you can make an informed decision.
+This Summary is designed to help you understand the types of financial services our firm can provide you and the fees we charge for those services.
 The SEC also provides free and simple tools that allow you to research firms and financial professionals at www.investor.gov/CRS.
+This site also provides educational materials about broker-dealers, investment advisers and investing.

 What Investment Services and Advice Can You Provide Me?

 At SAA, we provide investment advisory services to retail investors.
-We provide portfolio management services, so that we can implement the investment plan that we develop together with you by investing your assets according to the plan.
+We provide portfolio management services in order to implement the investment plan that we develop together with you by investing your assets according to the plan.
 For this service, we generally require a minimum investment portfolio of $1,000,000.
-We monitor collectively the investments of all of our clients on a continuous basis, and we review your particular investment plan at least quarterly, with interim reviews and updates any time life changes or market conditions call for it.
+As part of our standard services, we monitor collectively all recommended investments on an ongoing basis, and we review your particular investment account(s) at least quarterly, with interim reviews and updates any time life changes or market conditions call for it.
 We like to talk to our clients at least annually to check in and make sure we are still on track.

 We focus our investments on mutual funds and exchange traded funds.
-We may also utilize individual stocks and other types of investments on a more limited basis.
-When appropriate, we may recommend the use of third party managers for part of a client portfolio.
-Finally, we may recommend private funds to clients who satisfy federally-mandated net worth and/or income levels.
+We may also utilize individual stocks and other types of investments on a more limited basis in your portfolio.
+When appropriate, we may recommend the use of third-party managers for part of a client portfolio.
+Finally, we may recommend private funds to clients who satisfy federally mandated net worth and/or income levels.
 Some of these private funds are managed by SAA and/or its affiliate (see below for more information).

 More information is available in our Form ADV Part 2A (our “Brochure”), in Items 4 and 7; please click here for a link to our Brochure or call our office to have a copy sent to you.
 Here are some questions you might want to discuss with us in more detail: